ropensci/treebase/inst/doc/treebase/appendix.md

 Reproducible computation: A diversification rate analysis
 ---------------------------------------------------------

-This appendix illustrates the diversification rate analysis discussed in the text.
+This appendix illustrates the diversification rate analysis discussed in the main text.
 For completeness we begin by executing the code discussed in the manuscript which locates, downloads, and imports the relevant data:

 Different diversification models make different assumptions about the rate of speciation, extinction, and how these rates may be changing over time.
-The authors consider eight different models, implemented in the laser package [@Rabosky2006b].
-This code fits each of the eight models to that
+The original authors consider eight different models, implemented in the laser package [@Rabosky2006b].
+This code fits each of the eight models to that data:
-data: